 I care for my skin.
 I cleanse & moisturize regularly.
 I even wear sunscreen.
 So what if I skip using a toner?
 Is it really that important?
-After hearing so many of our loyal Plumsters ask these questions, we decided we should put down the reason why ‘toning’ is a part of C-T-M. Here are 5 FAQs that you should read if you are giving the toner a miss.
+After hearing so many of our loyal Plumsters ask these questions, we decided we should explain why ‘toning’ is a part of C-T-M. Here are 5 FAQs that you should read if you are giving toner a miss.

 Literally, “toning” means to make things firmer.
 Another widely used meaning is to "bring things in line".
 Essentially, toners have been used for two purposes:

 - To make skin firmer, and to shrink pores

 - To bring skin pH "back in line" after the sometimes harsh cleansing process.

 If you ask us, though, toning is about much more than these two things.
 It’s the first step towards skin repair, to give skin anti-oxidants and nutrients, to exfoliate skin and control blemishes, and to give a "goodness treat" to the skin.

 FAQ 2: I have dry skin.
 Do I need a toner?

 Using a good toner is an easy way to maintain a youthful and vibrant complexion, think of it as a tonic for your skin.
 Should you go for alcohol-based toners?
 Definitely no. But should you go for a water-based or water & glycerin-based toner with skin repairing nutrients, anti-oxidants and plant extracts like rose, citrus, green tea, liquorice, aloe vera etc.?
 Absolutely!

 Pro-tip: Toners for dry or normal-dry skin, are a.k.a. skin tonic and gentle skin toner.